 - 1 cup dry red wine

-- 4 sprigs of thyme tied with kitchen twine
+- 4 sprigs thyme fresh, tied with kitchen twine

 - 3 bay leaves

 - 1 cup Gruyere shredded

 - 1 baguette sliced and toasted

 - Place onions in a medium sized bowl.
 Sprinkle with flour, pepper and salt.